Two-Timescale Design for Movable Antenna-Enabled Multiuser MIMO Systems: System Model and Problem Formulation

 In the Rician fading channel $\boldsymbol{h}_m\left( \boldsymbol{t} \right) $, the NLoS component $\boldsymbol{\tilde{h}}_m(\boldsymbol{t})$ is random and varies with different antenna positions at the BS.
 Estimating all $\{ \boldsymbol{\tilde{h}}_m\left( \boldsymbol{t} \right) \}_{m = 1}^M$ for arbitrary $\boldsymbol{t}$ would require the MA to traverse the entire feasible antenna region, making instantaneous CSI acquisition across the entire region impractical.
 In contrast, the LoS component in Rician fading channels remains relatively stable, primarily determined by spatial angles and position information.
 Additionally, large-scale path-loss coefficients and the Rician factor are static over a certain period, making them well-suited for statistical characterization.
 These properties allow for the optimization of antenna positions using statistical CSI, significantly reducing the overhead associated with real-time CSI estimation.

 Building on this insight, we propose a hierarchical two-timescale transmission scheme, as shown in Fig. 2.
-In the first stage, the antenna positions at the BS are optimized based on statistical CSI, leveraging the stability of the LoS component to enhance long-term system performance.
+In the first stage, the antenna positions at the BS are optimized based on statistical CSI, leveraging the stability of the LoS component to enhance long-term system performance\footnote{Incorporating ray tracing–based predictive CSI earlier, more precise environmental data refine position-based CSI, reduces CSI estimation overhead, and strengthens our two-timescale MA framework without altering its design.}.
 Once the optimal antenna positions are determined and fixed, the system transitions to the small timescale phase, where instantaneous CSI is acquired using conventional channel estimation techniques in multiple-antenna systems.
 This instantaneous CSI is then used to design the downlink beamforming, ensuring that the dynamic NLoS channel fluctuations are addressed in real time.

-Compared to schemes requiring continuous MA repositioning based on instantaneous CSI, our two-timescale design effectively reduces the update frequency of MAs' positions, lowering channel estimation overhead and movement energy consumption.
-This is particularly beneficial in environments with rapid NLoS fluctuations, where real-time MA adjustments are impractical.
+Compared to schemes requiring continuous MA repositioning based on instantaneous CSI, our two-timescale design effectively reduces the update frequency of MAs' positions\footnote{This design is particularly beneficial in environments with rapid NLoS fluctuations but stable LoS information, while in high-mobility scenarios, the MA positions may still need to be updated more frequently based on changing statistical CSI to maintain performance.
+However, the two-timescale design continues to offer practical advantages by significantly reducing instantaneous CSI overhead.}., lowering channel estimation overhead and movement energy consumption\footnote{For a quantitative energy trade-off analysis, we model each MA’s repositioning energy as $E_n=P_x\frac{|\Delta x_n |}{v_x}+P_y\frac{| \Delta y_n|}{v_y}$ [43], where $P_x=P_y = 8\,\mathrm{W}$ (typical stepper motor power [44]) and $v_x=v_y\approx 0.94\,\mathrm{mm/ms}$ (based on a 10 mm lead screw [43]).
+In an MA array of $N=6$ with an average movement of $| \Delta x_n|=| \Delta y_n|=\lambda/2 = 25\,\mathrm{mm}$ at 12 GHz, repositioning consumes $E_{\mathrm{MA}} \approx 1.28\,\mathrm{J}$ per cycle, whereas data transmission at $P_{\mathrm{TR}} = 0.1\,\mathrm{W}$ over $300\,\mathrm{ms}$ uses only $E_{\mathrm{TR}} = 0.03\,\mathrm{J}$, making $E_{\mathrm{MA}}$ 42 times higher if executed every frame.
+By reducing the repositioning frequency (e.g., from every 300 ms to every 3 s) under stable statistical CSI, a two-timescale framework cuts $E_{\mathrm{MA}}$ by a factor of 10 while preserving performance.}.
 By integrating the NLoS component into the beamforming process after antenna positions are fixed, our method preserves the performance gains from this random component, combining the advantages of both statistical and instantaneous CSI.
 This two-timescale approach thus strikes an effective balance between practicality and performance.